Want to make money right now? Check out our ten top ways to make money...

 Clean the gutters

-Frost and snow reek havoc with your gutters.
+Frost and snow wreak havoc with your gutters.
 Frozen autumn leaves add significant weight to the gutters which can result in cracks – damaging your gutters.
 If you don’t unblock your gutters it can send rain water trickling down the side of your house, which can lead to damp, rot and rust spreading throughout your house.

 Double glaze the windows